 - The token is encrypted with the shared key using the Advanced Encryption Standard (AES), also known as Rijndael.
 The 16 characters in the key represent the 128 bits used for encryption.
-For more information on encryption and AES, consult security references or someone in your organization with expertise in security and cryptography.
+For more information about encryption and AES, consult security references or someone in your organization with expertise in security and cryptography.

-To learn more, see About ArcGIS tokens.
+To learn more, see ArcGIS tokens.

 Securely transmit ArcGIS tokens

 To prevent the interception and misuse of tokens, use a secure connection that uses HTTPS.
-Using HTTPS ensures that the user name and password sent from the client and the token returned from ArcGIS Server cannot be intercepted.
+Using HTTPS ensures that the username and password sent from the client and the token returned from ArcGIS Server cannot be intercepted.
 To learn more, see Secure ArcGIS Server communication.

 When building custom ArcGIS client applications that use GET requests to access web services secured using ArcGIS token-based authentication, send the token in the X-Esri-Authorization header instead of a query parameter.
-This prevents intermediaries on the network—such as proxies, gateways or load-balancers—from obtaining the token.
+This prevents intermediaries on the network—such as proxies, gateways, or load-balancers—from obtaining the token.
 The example HTTP GET request below sends the token in the X-Esri-Authorization header: